aws/aws-eks-best-practices/content/networking/ip-optimization-strategies/index.md

 * [Prefix Delegation with Windows nodes](../prefix-mode/index_windows/).

-## Avoid IP exhaustion
+## Mitigate IP exhaustion

 ### Use IPv6 (recommended)

-Adopting IPv6 is the easiest way to work around RFC1918 limitations; for this reason we strongly recommend to consider adopting IPv6 as your first option when discussing IP exhaustion architectures.
+Adopting IPv6 is the easiest way to work around RFC1918 limitations; we strongly recommend to consider adopting IPv6 as your first option when choosing network architectures.
+IPv6 provides a significantly larger total IP address space, and Kubernetes cluster administrators can focus on migrating and scaling applications without devoting effort towards working around IPv4 limits.

 Amazon EKS clusters support both IPv4 and IPv6.
-By default, EKS clusters use IPv4 IP.
-Specifying IPv6 at cluster creation time will enable the use IPv6 clusters.
+By default, EKS clusters use IPv4 address space.
+Specifying IPv6 based address space at cluster creation time will enable the use of IPv6 clusters.
 In an IPv6 EKS cluster, pods and services will receive IPv6 addresses while **maintaining the ability for legacy IPv4 endpoints to connect to services running on IPv6 clusters and viceversa**.
 All the pod-to-pod communication within a cluster is always IPv6.
 Within a VPC (/56), the IPv6 CIDR block size for IPv6 subnets is fixed at /64.
 This provides 2^64 (approximately 18 quintillion) IPv6 addresses allowing to scale your deployments on EKS.
-Please, check in the EKS Best Practices [section dedicated to IPv6](../ipv6/) for more details.
+Please, check in the EKS Best Practices [section dedicated to IPv6](../ipv6/) and the [Amazon EKS Section of the IPv6 workshop](https://catalog.workshops.aws/ipv6-on-aws/en-US/lab-6) for more details.

-### Optimize IP consupmtion in IPv4 clusters
+### Optimize IP consumption in IPv4 clusters

 This section is dedicated to customers that are running legacy applications, and/or are not ready to migrate to IPv6.
 While we encourage all organizations to migrate to IPv6 as soon as possible, we recognize that some may still need to look into alternative approaches to scale their container workloads with IPv4.
 For this reason, we will also walk you through the architectural patterns to optimize IPv4 (RFC1918) address space consumption with Amazon EKS clusters.